KarrLab/intro_to_wc_modeling/docs/concepts_skills/scientific_communication/presentations.rst

 Presentation structure
 ----------------------
-Effective presentations often follow the same hour-glass structure as abstracts and papers (see the :numref:`Section %s <paper_abstracts>`).
+Effective presentations often follow the same hour-glass structure as abstracts and papers (see the :numref:`paper_abstracts`).
 However, there are few salient differences between presentations and papers

 * Presentations should focus on your broader body of work rather than one specific project
 * Presentations should emphasize your own contributions to the work and your own opinions